leafo/lapis/docs/input_validation.md

 `Validation_Key` is the key to fetch from the table being validated.

 Any number of validation functions can be provided.
-If a validation function takes multiple arguments, an array table can be passed
+If a validation function takes multiple arguments, pass an array table.
+(Note: A single table argument cannot be used, it will be unpacked into arguments.)

 `Error_Message` is an optional second positional value.
 If provided it will be used as the validation failure error message instead of the default generated